Appliances In Your Home That Waste Water

 Cold water cycles use less water, and you will spend less money heating the water.

-A leak in your washer will waste water, and long cycles will use far more water than short cycles.
+A leak in your washer will be wastewater, and long cycles will use far more water than short cycles.
 You must set the washer to wash the load size you have, but you can conserve water by using shorter cycles.

 Your dishwasher wastes far more water than you think.
 The dishwasher is running cycles that routinely allow water to rest in the base of the unit, and you must use cycles on your dishwasher that use less water.
 A long cycle will only make your dishes wetter, but a short cycle will save water as your dishes are cleaned.